lovasoa/whitebophir/README.md

 ## Authentication

-WBO supports authentication with a JWT.
+WBO supports authentication using [Json Web Tokens](https://jwt.io/introduction).
 This should be passed in as a query with the key `token`, eg, `http://myboard.com/boards/test?token={token}`

 The `AUTH_SECRET_KEY` variable in [`configuration.js`](./server/configuration.js) should be filled with the secret key for the JWT.